 As an adopter you are able to visit on one of the Supporters Afternoons run throughout the year, (one visit per 12 month adoption period); where you will be able to tour our site at your leisure, enjoy talks from the keepers followed by light refreshments.
 There is also the opportunity of bringing up to 4 guests for a suggested donation of £25 each.

-WHF, The Big Cat Sanctuary has one Jaguar, a melanistic female called Athena.
-She was born in Croatia at a collection called Zagreb Zoo and remained there for three years.
+Athena was born in Croatia at a collection called Zagreb Zoo and remained there for three years.
 At 3 years old she moved to Paradise Wildlife Park (PWP) where she lived for a further 5 years until coming to live with us.

 While at PWP she was frequently mixed with a male for breeding purposes, but this never resulted in a pregnancy.
 She is missing the tips of both ears and has had extensive surgery on her left front paw and face from unsuccessful introductions to the male.